Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 * `log`: returns the base 10 logarithm of the passed value.
 * `sqrt`: returns the square root of the passed value.

+All of those function objects can double as projections are are [*transparent  function objects*][transparent-comparator].

 Since C++17, the following utility is also available when some level of micro-optimization is needed:

 ```cpp